linuxus/ground-truth/README.md

 1. Leave default values for Configure Options screen and click Next
 3. Click Next, and click Create bucket.

+#### 2.1.2 Create Labeling Job Output bucket
-4. Go back to Amazon S3 in AWS Console at https://s3.console.aws.amazon.com/s3/
+1. Go back to Amazon S3 in AWS Console at https://s3.console.aws.amazon.com/s3/
-5. Click on Create bucket.
+2. Click on Create bucket.
-6. Under Name and region:
+3. Under Name and region:

 * Bucket name: Enter a bucket name-your-name-label-output (example: lab1-label-output)
 * Choose US East (N. Virginia)
 * Click Next

+4. Leave default values for Configure Options screen and click Next
+5. Click Next, and click Create bucket.

+#### 2.1.3 Create Training and Validation Job bucket
+1. Go back to Amazon S3 in AWS Console at https://s3.console.aws.amazon.com/s3/
+2. Click on Create bucket.
+3. Under Name and region:

+* Bucket name: Enter a bucket name-your-name-train-data (example: lab1-train-data)
+* Choose US East (N. Virginia)
+* Click Next

-7. Leave default values for Configure Options screen and click Next
+4. Leave default values for Configure Options screen and click Next
-8. Click Next, and click Create bucket.
+5. Click Next, and click Create bucket.

 ### 2.2 Download the raw data
 1. Donwload the raw data of images from the following link: [raw-data.zip](https://www.dropbox.com/s/irk9dnml01kjmzf/raw-data.zip?dl=0)
 2. Save it on your machine and unzip it
-### 2.3 Storing data in Amazon S3
+### 2.3 Storing raw data in Amazon S3
 1. Go to Amazon S3 in AWS Console at https://s3.console.aws.amazon.com/s3/
-2. Click on the bucket you've created earlier
+2. Click on the raw-data bucket you've created earlier
 3. Click on Upload button on the top left corner of the console
 4. Click on Add files button and select all the images that you unziped earlier and click on "*Upload*" button
 ### 2.4 Creating manifest file for the dataset